sugarfi/Newt/README.md

 - [ ] Functions Without Arguments and With Return Values
 - [ ] `ifdef` and `ifndef` Macros
 - [ ] Standard Library
+- [ ] Pointers
+- [ ] Arrays
+- [ ] Fix String Pointers
 # Tutorial
 Newt is a simple language, similar to C. It is not hard to pick up, and once you learn it, you could use it for simple OSes and system programs.
 Here I will explain the basics of the language.
 ## Comments
 Comments are defined, as in Python, with a `#`.
 For example: